I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Walking around Ross Island

-After visiting Ross Castle, there’s also the rest of the island to explore.
+After visiting Ross Castle, I enjoyed exploring the rest of the island.
 None of the Ross Island walking paths are too long or too strenuous.
 It’s easy to walk all of them in a couple of hours.
 Each provides a different view across Lough Leane.

-The Ross Island hiking paths are all well-marked, and the more popular sections are paved.
+The hiking paths on Ross Island are well marked, and the more popular sections are paved.
 From Ross Castle, heading down the path to the right takes you towards Library Point & Governor’s Rock.
 Library Point is the longest path.
 It eventually leads to views of Innisfallen Island & to the north.

 Ross Island is filled with luscious greenery.
-It was raining a bit, as is typically the case in the West of Ireland.
+It was raining a bit, as is typical in the West of Ireland.
 Past the turnoff for Governor’s Rock, the paved path turned a bit muddy as it passed through a marshy area.

 A bit beyond here, the marsh had completely flooded the trail, so there was no way forward.

 I had to turn back.
-Unfortunately, there had been no signs mentioning the closure (or the necessity to carry your own canoe).
+Unfortunately, there were no signs indicating the closure (or the need to carry your own canoe).
 I backtracked & headed to Governor’s Rock instead.

 However, at the very end of the trail, there’s a view that makes it all worth it.
 The path leads up the rock itself, and the trees give way to panoramic views across Lough Leane.